shivani-thakur/shivani-thakur/README.md

 ---

-If you find my work interesting or want to collaborate on something exciting, feel free to connect with me on LinkedIn or reach out through my GitHub profile!
-If you'd like to stay updated with my latest projects and contributions, you're welcome to follow me on GitHub.
-Your support means a lot to me!
+If you're interested in collaborating or just want to connect, feel free to reach out on LinkedIn or follow my work on Medium and GitHub.
+Your support and interaction are always appreciated!